iPhone SE review: At only $399, you won't miss Slofies

 There are a lot of ways to think about Apple's new $399 iPhone SE.
-One is that it's a more affordable option than the iPhone 11 ($699 at Apple), which it is.
+One is that it's a more affordable option than the iPhone 11 ($699 at Apple) (with surprisingly similar camera specs), which it is.
 Or that it's the 2020 sequel to the original SE from 2016, which it also is.
 Or, at 4.7 inches, that it's the smallest and cheapest iPhone you can currently buy.
 Or (and this is my favorite way to think about it) that it's an iPhone 8 with the brains and power of an iPhone 11.
-In fact, the new iPhone SE is all these things and that's why I'm enamored with it.
+In fact, the 2nd generation iPhone SE is all these things and that's why I'm enamored with it.

 How it stacks up